newvoll/ssmbak/README.md

 The AWS SSM Parameter Store is simple and great for AWS config bits, but it only preserves 100 versions, 0 if the parameter has been deleted.
-To enable point-in-time restore, including deleted versions, we use an s3 bucket with versioning enabled as a backend, with timestamps in metadata for use with AWS Eventbridge and Lambda.
+To enable point-in-time restore, including deleted versions and entire recursive trees.

+We use an s3 bucket with versioning enabled as a backend.
+Leverages AWS Eventbridge and Lambda.
 This project includes all the pieces to both backup and restore SSM Param paths and keys.

+A crude cli works, but the library is well-tested.

-# Quickstart
+# CLI Quickstart

 ```
 % pip install ssmbak